mdditt2000/kubernetes-1-18/k8s cluster install/install guide/install-dashboard.md

 # Install kubernetes 2.0 dashboard
-When setting up dashboard you will need three components and a service account as displayed by the four files below
+When setting up dashboard you will need multiple components and a service account

-Get these files from https://github.com/justmeandopensource/kubernetes/tree/master/dashboard

 - kubernetes-dashboard.yaml
 - sa_cluster_admin.yaml